jerabaul29/OpenMetBuoy-v2021a/doc/setup_platformio_environment/Instructions.md

 platform_packages = framework-arduinoapollo3@1.2.3
 ```

 Now, going to the ```src/main.cpp``` file, you should be able to use the "compile" button at the bottom of VSC to compile the (default empty) sketch, and get a SUCCESS message.
 If this is the case, congratulations, you are ready to code!
-If not, check if / what you did wrong, or ask for help in the issues tracker.
+If not, check if / what you did wrong, or ask for help in the issues tracker. (**Note**: the RAM consumption reported in the screenshot below is too high and was a bug that has been fixed since then, see https://github.com/nigelb/platform-apollo3blue/issues/31 ; newer versions get RAM used and flash used much lower, which is as expected).

 ![Screenshot from 2021-12-04 17-05-52](https://user-images.githubusercontent.com/8382834/144716591-99f63e82-9a03-425d-aa40-13d4d7ed9620.png)